-A file extension that is also sometimes known as SSI, SHTML is an HTML file that includes server instructions or server side includes and similar to an ASP file.
-This file is used to associate files that include server instructions so all files load as fast as possible.
+A file extension that is also sometimes known as SSI, SHTML is an HTML file that includes server instructions or server side includes and is similar to an ASP file.
+This file is used to associate files that include server instructions, so all files load as fast as possible.

 <!--#exec cmd="cgi-bin/mycounter.cgi" -->